dboddie-canonical-work/disgorged-docs/base-snaps.rst

           When building a snap with no specified base, :ref:`Snapcraft <snapcraft-overview>` will operate in compatibility mode.
 This is essentially a prior (2.43-era) version of Snapcraft and, consequently, *snapcraft* will lose the functionality of newer releases.
 See :ref:`release-notes-snapcraft-3-0-base-exceptions` for details.

           This compatibility mode is no longer supported in Snapcraft 5.0.
-Snapcraft 4 can be installed from the 4.x track on the Snap Store (:ref:``snap install snapcraft --channel 4.x``).
-See `Snapcraft and Extended Security Maintenance <snapcraft-and-extended-security-maintenance>` for essential support details.
+Snapcraft 4 can be installed from the 4.x track on the Snap Store (``snap install snapcraft --channel 4.x``).
+See :ref:`Snapcraft and Extended Security Maintenance <snapcraft-and-extended-security-maintenance>` for essential support details.